Free back-to-school bundle to start your school year.

 Download Flash Cards

 Let's Watch!
-DeAngela Huggins, a reading specialist at Burgess-Peterson Academy in Atlanta, practices recognizing open and closed syllables with her students.
+DeAngela Huggins, a reading specialist at Burgess-Peterson Academy in Atlanta, helps her students practice recognizing open and closed syllables with her students.
 She reminds them that it’s important to understand the difference so that you know if the vowel makes its long sound or its short sound.

 Video thumbnail for Quick Look: Open and Closed Syllables